belonesox/requests2jmx-via-bzt/README.md

 # The problem.

 * [Jmeter](https://jmeter.apache.org/) is efficient and industry-standard way for  stress/performance testing.
-  * Even modern testing frameworks, like [Taurus](http://gettaurus.org), used it.
+  * Even modern testing frameworks like [Taurus](http://gettaurus.org) use it.
 * But:
   * JMeter UI sucks.
   * JMeter tests are blind and fragile.
-    * Even if we parametrise authentification headers etc.
+    * Even if we parametrize authentication headers etc.
   * JMX format unusable for version control systems.

-* Selenium tests (Python-Java-PHP-etc) are well known standard for automated functional testing.
+* Selenium tests (Python-Java-PHP-etc) is a well known standard for automated functional testing.
-  * But using it for performance testing (with jumbo VMs, Selenigum Grids, bunch of VMs and docker containers) is very unefficient.
+  * But using it for performance testing (with jumbo VMs, Selenigum Grids, a bunch of VMs and docker containers) is very inefficient.

 ---
-Lets combine both ways!
+Let's combine both ways!
-* Selenium tests will be first class citizens (regularly updated, tested, etc).
+* Selenium tests will be first class citizens (regularly updated, tested, etc.).
 * We will automatically generate fresh Jmeter JMX tests from Selenium tests.
-* We will run mix of "smart" Selenium tests and bunch of "stupid" generated JMeter tests together:
+* We will run a mix of "smart" Selenium tests and a bunch of "stupid" generated JMeter tests together:
   * to create heavy load from JMeter tests.
-  * log specific errors/screenshots, etc using real browser tests.
+  * to log specific errors/screenshots, etc. using real browser tests.

 How to convert Selenium tests to JMX?
-* Modern framework [Taurus](http://gettaurus.org) has module ``proxy2jmx``, which with with private service [Blazemeter](https://www.blazemeter.com/) can automatically generate JMX file from intercepted requests of Selenium Scripts.
+* [Taurus](http://gettaurus.org), a modern testing framework, has a module ``proxy2jmx``, which together with with a private service from [Blazemeter](https://www.blazemeter.com/) can automatically generate JMX file from intercepted requests of Selenium Scripts.
-   * It is private (but free) service.
+   * This service is private but free.
-   * But it need that you have internet access to non-standard ports like ``15521`` — such nonprivileged ports frequently banned in "enterprise infrastructure" (only 80 and 443 allowed).
+   * It requires you to have internet access to non-standard ports like ``15521`` — such non-privileged ports are frequently banned in "enterprise infrastructure" (only 80 and 443 allowed).
-      * And no usual way how to specify port forwarding to Taurus.
+      * And there is no usual way to specify port forwarding in Taurus.
-* Also there is no way now how generated JMX can be filtered from "noisy" requests to browser related services.
-For example, Firefox, used by Selenium Geckodriver, make a lot of requests to
+* Currently there is no way to filter generated JMX from "noisy" requests to browser related services.
+For example, Firefox that is used by Selenium Geckodriver, makes a lot of requests to
     * ``*.cdn.mozilla.net``
     * ``*.services.mozilla.com``
     * ``*.mozilla.org``
-* Also there is no way now how to specify output filename for generated JMX.
+* There is also no way at the moment now how to specify output filename for generated JMX.

-This small ugly package solve these problems.
+This small ugly package solves aforementioned problems.
-It use
+It employs
 * monkey-patched Taurus and Blazemeter service
-* provided selenium test
+* provided Selenium test
 * SSH and some provided external VPS

-and get:
+Its output is:
-* Filtered JMX file with given filename
+* Filtered JMX file with a specified filename filename

 # Installation

-Right now worked and tested on Linuxes (need to run commandline ``ssh`` client)
+It has been tested and right now works on Linuxes (because it need to run commandline ``ssh`` client).

+Installation:

 ```
 sudo pip install bzt
 sudo pip install git+https://github.com/belonesox/requests2jmx-via-bzt.git